 If a JW insists on putting God first, they risk judicial committee meetings, disfellowshipping, and shunning.
 They could lose all their friends and family members who belong to the Watchtower.

 Thus JW's can't put God first.
 The only way to worship God with all their heart, mind, soul, and strength is to leave the Watchtower.
 If they stay they must obey rules of Jehovah's Witnesses, which may be contrary to the answers God gives them.
 This means JW's put the Watchtower first and God second.

 1a.
-The Watchtower predicts that apostates (JW's who leave the WT), the Clergy of Christendom, all other religions, and their followers will be destroyed by God at armageddon with no hope of a resurrection.
+The Watchtower predicts that apostates (JW's who leave JW.ORG), the Clergy of Christendom, all other religions, and their followers will be destroyed by God at armageddon with no hope of a resurrection.
 They say only JW's have any scriptural hope of surviving.
 Watchtower Sept 1989

 2. Dedication to God AND the Watchtower is required in their baptismal vows.